baratgabor/LeakysBlueprinter/README.md

 - **Fully self-contained and presentation-independent app core** – Core functionalities don't rely on the current GUI implementation; in fact I'm planning to add a console interface too.
 - **Standard Model-View-ViewModel architecture** – With property change notifications, commanding, no codebehind, ViewModels fully decoupled from Views, and communication among ViewModels handled by a message bus.
 - **Unit Testing with NUnit and Moq** – Most core features will be unit tested to detect regressions and ensure the integrity of the written blueprint files.
-- **Fluent nested test data builder to facilitate the unit testing of data-dependent classes** – One of the emerging foundational elements of unit testing in this project; allows the rapid assembly of test data, instead of having to rely on dozens of variations of static template data.
+- **Fluent nested test data builder to facilitate the unit testing of data-dependent classes** – One of the emerging foundational elements of unit testing in this project; allows the test data to be rapidly assembled with simple method call chains instead of having to rely on dozens of variations of static template data.

 # Requirements for running the app